techchintan/jamb-web/README.md

 #### 3. Invite a collaborator

-Now that you’ve deployed your Next.js application and Sanity Studio, you can optionally invite a collaborator to your Studio.
+Now that you've deployed your Next.js application and Sanity Studio, you can optionally invite a collaborator to your Studio.
 Open up [Manage](https://www.sanity.io/manage), select your project and click "Invite project members"

 They will be able to access the deployed Studio, where you can collaborate together on creating content.